MERNCraft/Nail-It/docs/md/02-The-Guiding-Principle.md

 I'm not going to do that.

+Remember: theres's 10 days' worth of course material here for you to work through.
+It's worth making an effort.

 I choose to write this article as a guide.
 That means both "as someone who has already travelled this path" and "as a description of what you will see along the way, and what to look out for."
 As a result:

 * Sometimes, I will lead you down a little side-path, to explore something interesting